 I have a complete breakdown of biguanide vs. chlorine pools here.

 A mineral pool is a great alternative to a traditional swimming pool.
 As mentioned, this is the best option if you want to opt for an alternative pool sanitizer.
 While not technically chemical-free, mineral pools require much less chlorine at only 0.5 ppm.
 Mineral pools work by taking the anti-bacterial properties of copper and silver, and use them to kill algae and sanitize the water.
 With a mineral pool, you don’t need to spend much money on sanitizing chemicals or dealing with the effects of high chlorine levels.

 - Natural method of sanitizing the pool water

 - Helps reduce the need for pool chemicals

 - Chlorine is still needed to supplement

 - Risks of metals oxidizing and staining your pool surfaces

 The Costs of Maintaining a Chemical-Free Pool

 Questions about chemical-free pools?
-Shoot us a message and we’ll be happy to help.
+Shoot me a message, and I’ll be happy to help.